-The Department of Communication Sciences and Disorders provides undergraduate and graduate students excellent academic and clinical teaching, research and public service within the context of a strong liberal arts education.
+The Department of Communication Sciences and Disorders provides undergraduate and graduate students excellent opportunities for academic and clinical learning, research, and public service within the context of a strong liberal arts education.
 The main focus is personalized professional preparation of students in communication sciences and disorders to serve the public.
 In accomplishing this mission, the Department pursues excellence and distinction in all its programs; promotes faculty development through research, creative activities, progressive teaching and continuing scholarship.

-The Department of Communication Sciences and Disorders will be a national model of excellence in undergraduate and graduate education through innovative instruction, clinical experiences, community engagement and research.
+The Department of Communication Sciences and Disorders will be a national model of excellence in undergraduate and graduate education through personalized and innovative instruction, clinical experiences, community engagement and research.